NithishBharadwaj-TL/The-New-Windows-Terminal-Profiles/README.md

 # The New Windows Terminal Profiles
-In this repositary some customized profiles of Ubuntu, cmd, python, VS-code etc for The Windows Termianl are published.
+In this repository some customized profiles of Ubuntu, cmd, python, VS-code etc for The Windows Termianl are published.